Protein bars: Important supplement or waste of money?

 - Could you get the same benefit from real food?

 - Do you need it to be drug tested?

-Laura Andrews has been Lead Academy Performance Nutritionist at Arsenal since November 2019.
+Laura Andrews is the Lead Performance Nutritionist at Arsenal.
 She previously worked for QPR for almost six years.